Jentar/Link-Team/README.md

 # Budget calculator
 ​
-Eelarve kalkulaator on Kuressaare Ametikooli projektipäevade 30 - 31.01.2020 meeskonnaprojekt Our budget calculator was made for our schools project days which happened on 30 - 31.01.2020.
+Eelarve kalkulaator on Kuressaare Ametikooli projektipäevade 30 - 31.01.2020 meeskonnaprojekt.
+Our budget calculator was made for our schools project days which happened on 30 - 31.01.2020.
 ​
 # Our team

-Oleme projektimeeskond **"Link"** Koosseisus:
+We are team **"Link"** :
 **_Project manager:_**    **Karl Gregor Rauniste TA-19**
 **_Members:_**  **Joel Pupart TA-19**,
             **Karl Jäme TAK-19**,